Donald Trump simply does not swallow electoral defeat – ex-president draws new hope

 Garden display as Donald Trump fan article: “Don’t blame me, I voted Trump”

-In a conversation with conservative commentator Dan Bongino, Trump recently said that if he ran for the presidency again, “probably the most appropriate time” to announce it would be after the 2022 midterm elections.
+In a conversation with conservative commentator Dan Bongino, Trump recently said that if he ran for the presidency again, “probably the best time” to announce it would be after the 2022 midterm elections.
 So it could take around 1.5 years for Trump to make a decision. (cibo)

 By the way: with our new politics newsletter you always stay up to date.